ff-ultima/ff-ultima.github.io/docs/how-to/how-to-uninstall.md

 ### 3. Deleting FF Ultima Settings

 Unfortunately, there's no way to mass-delete the about:config preferences.. but..

-With the theme disabled or theme files deleted, the settings will do absolutely nothing even if you don't delete them.
+With the theme disabled or deleted, the settings will do absolutely nothing even if you leave them in about:config.
 For the sake of *cleanliness or mental clarity or just ocd*..
-You can still delete about:config preferences with the <kbd>🗑</kbd> button, on the about config page.
+You can still delete about:config preferences with the <kbd>🗑</kbd> button, on the about:config page:

 <img src="https://github.com/user-attachments/assets/e0a56432-4e94-4741-99b1-f47d373bf09f" height="400px"/>